ferasbg/glioAI/README.md

 ## Overview

-GlioAI is an automatic brain cancer detection system that detects tumors in Head MRI scans.
+GlioAI is an automatic brain tumor recognition system that detects tumors in Head MRI scans.